J.D. Davis Preview, Player Props: Giants vs. Padres

-J.D.
-Davis -- with an on-base percentage of .257 in his past 10 games, 64 points lower than his season-long percentage -- will be in action for the San Francisco Giants versus the San Diego Padres, with Blake Snell on the hill, on September 2 at 8:40 PM ET.
+On Sunday, J.D.
+Davis (.278 slugging percentage in past 10 games, with no homers) and the San Francisco Giants play the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Padres.
+He had a one-hit performance in his most recent game (1-for-4) against the Padres.

 J.D.
 Davis Game Info & Props vs. the Padres